latj/hub-spoke-microhack/README.md

 ![image](images/effectiveroute.png)

-- 1st route shows the addressprefix of the *vnet-spoke* nexthop VirtualNetwork named VNetLocal in CLI
+> 1st route shows the addressprefix of the *vnet-spoke* nexthop VirtualNetwork named VNetLocal in CLI
-- 2nd route shows the addressprefix of the peered vnet, with nexthop VNet peering
+> 2nd route shows the addressprefix of the peered vnet, with nexthop VNet peering
-- 3rd route shows the addressprefix of the onprem, with nexthop VirtualNetworkGateway
+> 3rd route shows the addressprefix of the onprem, with nexthop VirtualNetworkGateway
-- 4th route shows the 0.0.0.0/0, with nexthop Internet
+> 4th route shows the 0.0.0.0/0, with nexthop Internet
+> The rest show addressprefixes that will be droped

+### :point_right: In this senario all traffic to internet will breakout directly in the virtual network.

-- the rest show addressprefixes that will be droped, you can read more about routing in Azure [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#default)
+You can read more about routing in Azure [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#default)

 - Now check the routing for  *vm-mgmt-server* by specifiying the nic *nic-mgmt-server*.